maopl/TransOpt/docs/source/usage/cli.rst

 ### Additional Notes

 - The **random seed** is particularly important for ensuring that the results are reproducible.
 Make sure to specify the `--seeds` option if you want to run experiments that can be exactly replicated.
-- TransOpt's CLI is highly flexible, allowing you to tailor the optimization process to your specific needs by adjusting the parameters and options provided.
+- TransOPT's CLI is highly flexible, allowing you to tailor the optimization process to your specific needs by adjusting the parameters and options provided.

-By following the instructions above, you can effectively use the TransOpt CLI to run and manage your optimization tasks.
+By following the instructions above, you can effectively use the TransOPT CLI to run and manage your optimization tasks.